Faculty and Staff

 - Refer students to University Career Services for assistance with career development and employment issues and questions.

-- Encourage your students to set up their profile on CareerLink for both internships and jobs via St. John's Central.
+- Encourage your students to set up their profile on Handshake (St. John's Recruiting Platform) for both internships and jobs via MySJU.

 - Invite us to speak in your classes at all levels to discuss career-related information aligned to your academic discipline.

 - Remind your majors that after graduation they will be in the position to mentor students in the classes behind them.
-They can sign up to become a mentor in University Career Services' COACH (Count on Alumni for Career Help) program through LinkedIn.
+For more information on how alumni can get involved with career services see our mentoring opportunities below.

 - Collect information about internships related to your major.
 Share this information with University Career Services.